There are three approaches Democrats can take to 2028:

 Less tolerance of homelessness.

 Democrats can double down on these trends in 2028, although without control of the house, senate, Supreme Court, or presidency, it will be hard for Democrats to change much in terms of policy.
-As a result, Democrats, if they want to run to the center, must do so symbolically.
+If Democrats want to run to the center, they must do so symbolically.
 That means nominating a white man in 2028.
-It worked in 2020, and it can work in 2024.
+It worked in 2020, and it can work in 2028.

 Corporate interests.